 To ensure organizations stay ahead of the curve, the International Organization for Standardization (ISO) published ISO/IEC 42001:2023 Information technology — Artificial Intelligence — Management system (AIMS) in December 2023.

-WHO Regulatory Considerations on Artificial Intelligence for Health
+WHO guidance on Artificial Intelligence for Health

-In October 2023, the World Health Organisation (WHO) published a paper titled Regulatory Considerations on Artificial Intelligence for Health outlining key regulatory considerations for AI for health, emphasizing the importance of establishing safety and effectiveness, making systems available, and fostering dialogue about using AI as a positive tool.
+In October 2023, the World Health Organisation (WHO) published a paper titled Regulatory Considerations on Artificial Intelligence for Health, outlining key regulatory considerations for AI for health, emphasizing the importance of establishing safety and effectiveness, making systems available, and fostering dialogue about using AI as a positive tool.

 - Documentation and transparency